by C.E. Barber, D. Martin and C.A. Fruhauf* (9/13)

 Economics and Incidence

-Although accurate data are difficult to obtain, it is estimated that AD afflicts more than 4 million Americans.
-More than 100,000 deaths each year are attributed to AD, making it the fourth leading cause of death, after heart disease, cancer and stroke.
-In 1992, there were 45,000 cases of AD in Colorado.
+Although accurate data are difficult to obtain, it is estimated that AD afflicts more than 5 million Americans.
+Approximately, 1 in 3 older adults dies with AD or a dementia making AD the 6th leading cause of death in the United States.
+In 2010, there were 72,000 cases of AD in Colorado.
 The percentage of adults with AD increases with age.
 It is estimated that 6 to 10 percent of Americans 65+ have AD, 10 to 20 percent of those 75+, and 20 to 45 percent of those 85+.

 Care and Assistance